QUALITY FENCE BUILDER

 Temporary Seeding

-Areas to Use: Erosion Protection, Sediment Control, Perimeter, Slopes
+Areas to Use: Erosion Protection, Sediment Control, Perimeter, Slopes, Drainageways

 Erosion Control Blanket or Hay Mat

-Areas to Use: Erosion Protection, Sediment Control, Perimeter, Slopes
+Areas to Use: Erosion Protection, Sediment Control, Perimeter, Slopes, Drainageways

-Method: Erosion control blanket is a mat made of netting layered with straw, wood, coconut or man-made fibers that prevents erosion by sheltering the soil from rainfall and runoff while holding moisture for establishing plants.
+Method: Erosion control blankets are mats made of netting layered with straw, wood, coconut, or man-made fibers that prevent erosion by sheltering the soil from rainfall and runoff while holding moisture for establishing plants.
 Blankets are installed in channels.

 Rock or Compost Bags